aurelienLavanchy/Portfolio/README.md

 ## Deployment

-Since I'm using a standard ("vanilla") HTML, CSS & Javascript setup I opted for Github Pages.
+Since I'm using a standard ("vanilla") HTML-CSS-Javascript setup, I opted for Github Pages.
 Any push to `main` trigger a new deployment automatically, no headaches necessary.

 > You can find it [here](https://aurelienlavanchy.github.io/Portfolio)